Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 vplanetri name
 ~~~~~

-Create a plane from a trihedron selection.
-If no arguments are set, the default
+Creates a plane from a trihedron selection.
+If no arguments are set, the default plane is created.

 @subsubsection occt_draw_4_4_3 vsize